John Gwynneth: Challenge and responsibility

 Meanwhile, on 19 September 1543, at the presentation of Thomas Audley (died 1544), he was instituted by Bishop Bonner to the rectory of St Peter, Westcheap in the city of London (historically a St Albans benefice).
 The Louvain narrative states that he had formerly been curate there.
 At St Peter's he followed in the footsteps of Thomas Goodrich and Richard Gwent, both very advanced churchmen.
-He held this benefice through the reign of Edward VI (possibly with some interruption), and through that of Queen Mary.
-During Edward's reign the old Faringdon chantry was done away with, the church fraternity was dissolved, the rood was taken down, the altars were replaced with tables and the paraphernalia of the Catholic ritual were removed from St Peter's.
+He held this benefice through the reign of Edward VI (possibly with some interruption), and through that of Mary I. During Edward's reign the old Faringdon chantry was done away with, the church fraternity was dissolved, the rood was taken down, the altars were replaced with tables and the paraphernalia of the Catholic ritual were removed from St Peter's.

 As the dissolution of the chantries proceeded, in March 1548 Sir Walter Mildmay, one of the two Surveyors-general of the Court of Augmentations, was appointed a commissioner for the sale of chantry lands.
 Gwynneth's first cousin, John Roberts of Castellmarch, was Sheriff of Caernarvonshire in that year, whose son Griffith ap John (sometime in the service of John Dudley, Earl Warwick) was appointed Constable of Conwy Castle in 1549.